 2013: Nic Tammens, PSU Art & Social Practice MFA, FRONT

-RRRs are granted by invitation and by application.
-Submissions for 2014 will be reviewed in November of 2013.
-Please see our submissions guidelines for details.
+Resource Room Residencies are granted by invitation and by application.
+Please see our submission guidelines for details.